epiedad/p-loading/DOCUMENTATION.md

     $container.fadeIn();
 };
 ```
-Note: .fadeIn() is used by default as show animation.
+Note: jQuery .show() function is used by default as show animation.

 #### destroyAfterHide
 Receives a string with a boolean value.
 If the value is true, then, the "loading mask"s HTML will be destroyed everytime it gets hidden.
 Example: